DallanQ/lotr_journeys_in_middle_earth/Manual.md

 The enemy menu displays a health value for **each figure** in the enemy group as well as each figure's armor or sorcery value.
 If an enemy has armor or sorcery, hits reduce those values first.
 If an enemy does not have armor or sorcery, hits reduce the enemy's health.

-> An image of a progress bar of health, sorcery, and armor, showing 4 health, 2 sorcery, and 1 armor stats
+> An image displaying a segmented progress bar with three different types of sections.
+From left to right, there are four red segments labeled as Health, followed by two purple segments labeled as Sorcery, and one gray segment labeled as Armor.
+Each section is highlighted with arrows to indicate its corresponding attribute.

 After inputting all hits and modifiers, the hero selects the "Apply" button to apply the hits to the enemies (even if the hero had no hits).
 If an enemy's health is reduced to zero, that enemy is defeated and the app instructs the heroes to remove the enemy's figure from the board.

 If an enemy is not defeated, it regains all of its armor and sorcery, and it may be prompted to counterattack.
 The enemy group can attack if it is in the hero's space or in an adjacent space and has the ranged (icon of a right-pointed dart with a white-shaped right-pointed arrow in it) icon on its portrait.
 If the enemy can attack, the hero selects the "Yes" button and resolves an attack as described in "Enemy Activation Step" on page 8.

-> image of a ranged icon on a part of a portrait
+> An image showing a ranged icon positioned on the bottom edge of a character portrait, indicating that the character has a ranged attack ability in adjacent spaces.

 *Ranged Icon on Portrait*